ll11/ll11.github.io/pages/timeline.md

 At some point, I have to stop updating the timeline, and that is here.

-I am confident I have found  [my answer](/theanswer.html) to the question "Does HCQ Works?"
+I am confident I have found to the question "Does HCQ Works?"

 [Here](/why.html) is my reasoning.